 Another potential drawback is that children may expect their own painting to look exactly like the picture.
 If they see any differences, they might complain, so you'll have to make sure you have the designs down exactly for each child.
 Because of this, picture boards leave little room for creative freedom and improvisation; this may be especially limiting when you have a long line and are trying to simplify designs to get through the kids even faster.
 It also limits you as an artist when you want to alter the design in any way.

-Bottom Line: I highly recommend using picture boards if you do a lot of pay per face events at carnivals and other events.
+Bottom Line: Picture boards are recommended if you perform at many pay per face events such as carnivals and festivals.
 If you need to attract customers and if you have a little bit more time to make sure that every face is perfect, then you should definitely consider a picture board.
-If you do not fall into this category, then consider the following options.
+If you do not fall into this category, then consider a different type of menu board.

 Not having a board is obviously less eye-catching than the previous options.
-This makes it not a great idea for pay per face events in which you are trying to attract people to your booth.
+At a pay per face event, this could result in fewer sales or fewer people attracted to your booth.
 Also, you are bound to get at least a couple of creative kids that want something out of the norm, which will probably take a little bit more time than your familiar designs.
 Having to work more slowly at a pay per face event translates into less money, so this could be a drawback.

 Bottom Line: Working with no menu is not recommended for pay per face events.
 It is a more suitable option for private birthdays, especially if you have limited space or need to get in and out of the event quickly.
 As children at a birthday party often request similar designs so they can match their friends' choices, a board is not always necessary, although you should be ready with designs which match the party theme, just in case.